johnnyy5929/sep10-freedom-project/blog/entry05.md

 ## Content

 Everyone had to pick a tool to use and as I said before I picked Aframe.
-Lately we been learning how to use our tools and write Learning logs about them.
+Lately we have been learning how to use our tools and write Learning logs about them.
 There are many codes and ways I tinkered with Aframe as you can see in the bottom.
-I learnm how to make 3D models with Aframe, how to make them move and many others.
-I learnede these by watching videos and using there website, than tinkered with everything.
+I learn how to make 3D models with Aframe, how to make them move and many others.
+I learned these by watching videos and using their website, then tinkered with everything.

-#### How I tinkered with aframe
+#### How I tinkered with Aframe

 Learning COMPONENTS